pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

 ```
 ## Process

-All the configuration needed for sphinx are in the config.py
+ - All the configuration needed for sphinx are in the config.py file
+ - A new installation of Sphinx will overwrite the config,py file

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzM1ODQ1MjcsLTEwNjIyNDI4OTRdfQ
+eyJoaXN0b3J5IjpbLTE1ODYxMjQ4MzYsLTEwNjIyNDI4OTRdfQ
 ==
 -->